-Lawrence, MA - Cambridge College Lawrence is an outstanding and on-going collaboration with the people and city of Lawrence.
-The College maintains "win-win" partnerships with local communities throughout the Merrimack Valley.
-The College's location in a beautifully renovated mill building on the banks of the Merrimack River connects working people with higher education: both the people whose immigrant great-grandparents worked in that mill, and people who have recently immigrated.
-From programs such as Ladder to Language that help English language learners adapt to their new country's language, to graduate degrees, Cambridge College Lawrence is a true community asset.
+Lawrence, MA - Cambridge College Lawrence is an outstanding and on-going collaboration with the people and city of Lawrence, and with local communities throughout the Merrimack Valley.
+The College's home in a beautifully renovated mill building on the banks of the Merrimack River connects working people with higher education: both the people whose immigrant great-grandparents worked in that mill, and recent immigrants.
+Our Ladder to Language program helps English language learners adapt to their new country's language.
+Our academic programs serve the community's diverse career needs.